TJMas97/DEF_Diagnostics/README.md

 # Arduino script
 In this repository there is also the necessary Arduino code, which is needed in conjuction with the Python script for sensor verification

+# Updates
+If updates to code are made during continuing work at Axces, code variants will be listed seperately and eventually merged after final defence has taken place